theCreedo/room-reservations-extension/README.md

 - Used Google Sheets API to create spreadsheet

-- added `content.js` in order to send html to the chrome extensions
+- Added `content.js` in order to send html to the chrome extensions

 - Added Jquery.js file